tiran/pysha3/README.txt

 the optimizations for 32 and 64bit platforms are used.
 The optimized SSE and ARM assembly variants are ignored for now.

-The module is a standalone version of the SHA-3 implemention of Python 3.4 (currently under development).
+The module is a standalone version of my SHA-3 module from Python 3.4 (currently under development).
 The code in sha3module.c has been modified to be compatible with Python 2.6 to 3.4.
 Python 2.5 and earlier are not supported.